 - Once bread is done, carefully remove from the oven and top each with a slice of Brie.
 Bake for a few minutes, or until cheese is starting to melt a little.
 Carefully remove from oven.

 - Top Brie with pomegranate arils.
 Next, top with clementine slices, prosciutto and a leaf of arugula.
 Drizzle with balsamic reduction.
-Serve immediately.
-Enjoy!
+Serve and enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.